wagtail/rfcs/text/115-write-api.md

 - Extensible for custom page models and StreamField blocks
 - Extensible for arbitrary Django models / snippets
-- Extensible for custom CMS operations
+- Extensible for custom CMS operations via packages
-- Reusable operations via other transport layers than REST / HTTP.
+- Reusable operations via other API frameworks, or other transport layers than REST / HTTP.

-In addition, we want to make the most of having it as a core feature:

-- TBC: Stable integration surface for packages and external tools
-- TBC: core CLI client
+In addition, we will build an official API CLI client outside core (see [CLI client](#cli-client)).

 For maintainers, the API will increase the external surface area of Wagtail core that requires support and compatibility guarantees.
 To mitigate that, we should also clean up and refactor to improve long-term maintainability:

-- Replaces the need for the separate "v2" public and "admin" internal APIs.
+- Long-term, reduces fragmentation between the public read API, internal admin API, and write operations.
+Near-term, we keep the existing v2 DRF read API in place and only replace the internal admin API.
 - Encourages further separation of Wagtail’s CMS operations in an "actions" layer that scales well.
 - Forces more streamlined permissions management.